If it’s your first time remodeling, third time, or you just need additional guidance…

 What is the shipping process for cabinetry orders?

 Once a cabinetry order is placed, clients are informed of an expected shipping date of the order.
-It is sent to Andersonville Kitchen & Bath.
+It is sent to our delivery service.

-Once the order is shipped, our Project Coordinator communicates with you when the order is expected to be delivered to our showroom.
+Once the order is shipped, our Project Coordinator communicates with you when the order is expected to be delivered to our delivery service.

 What is included in a countertop quote?